Recipe Overview

 • Pro tip: For best results, shred your own cheddar cheese instead of using pre-shredded.
 Pre-shredded cheese has an anti-clumping additive and doesn’t melt as smoothly.
 You can also substitute another type of cheese, if you prefer.

-• Topping: If you prefer, you can skip the topping or try an alternative topping, such as crushed potato chips, cracker crumbs, additional shredded cheese, and so on.
+• Topping: We use panko breadcrumbs which have a much coarser texture than regular breadcrumbs, so it gets nice and crispy.
+Homemade breadcrumbs would also work.
+If you prefer, you can skip the topping or try an alternative topping, such as crushed potato chips, cracker crumbs, additional shredded cheese, and so on.

 • Make it a meal: To add protein to this veggie dish, add diced cooked ham when you stir in the cheese sauce.
 You could also use cooked chicken, albacore tuna, or even browned ground beef.